Peter

 “Do you really believe that?”
 Peter asked.

 “Judge later,” Rob reminded him.
 “Listen now.”
 Then he took a breath.
 “When I was younger, I took a year to study in India.
 While I was there, I met this guy.
 A Tibetan shaman or guru – like a spiritual expert.
 I witnessed him perform a ritual and save someone’s life.
 Afterwards, he told me that the spirits don’t just tempt people.
-Sometimes they take over their bodies.”
+Sometimes they invade.
+Sometimes they take over bodies.”

 A fresh wave of goosebumps prickled Peter’s skin and he sincerely wished Sensei Charlie were still there.